SHogenboom/BourdonVosTest/README.md

 	} // END createCanvas FUNCTION

 ```
 *NOTE* the variables are passed forward to this function in the main function `stimuliPresentation();`.
-Secondly, all response actions are stored in seperate functions.
+Secondly, all response actions are stored in separate functions.

 </p></details>

 ***

 Once an empty canvas is created (or a screen full of empty canvasses) it is time to draw a dot figure on that canvas.
 To do so, first we have to determine how many 3, 4, and 5 dots figures there are, and randomize presentation order